-We elected to keep our patient's Foley catheter for 2 weeks to allow for subsequent urethral healing, and removal of the catheter yielded no bleeding.
-Other authors have elected to utilize suprapubic catherization for 6 weeks with follow up urethrogram to rule out stricture formation.3 Long term outcomes of patients with urethral pseudoaneurysms are not well reported.
-There is speculation that due to the loss of erectile vasculature, subsequent dysfunction may be noted, though a review of cavernosal pseudoaneurysms coiling for erectile dysfunction found that, in most cases, erectile function was normal in follow up.8
+We elected to keep our patient's Foley catheter for two weeks to allow for subsequent urethral healing, and removal of the catheter yielded no bleeding.
+Other authors have elected to use suprapubic catherization for six weeks, with followup urethrogram to rule out stricture formation.3 Longterm outcomes of patients with urethral pseudoaneurysms are not well-reported.
+There is speculation that due to the loss of erectile vasculature, subsequent dysfunction may be noted, although a review of cavernosal pseudoaneurysms coiling for erectile dysfunction found that, in most cases, erectile function was normal at followup.8